 Our Board is pleased to present seven nominees for election to the Board at our Annual Meeting, all of whom currently serve as trustees on our Board and five of whom are considered independent in accordance with the requirements of the NYSE and our Corporate Governance Guidelines.
 Each trustee elected will serve until our next annual meeting of shareholders or until such time as his or her respective successor is elected and qualified.
 If any nominee is unable to stand for election for any reason, the persons appointed to vote your proxy may vote at our Annual Meeting for another candidate proposed by the Board, or the Board may choose to reduce the size of the Board.
+Upon the election of trustees at the annual meeting the size of the Board will be reduced to seven from its current size of eight.
 For additional information about how we identify and evaluate nominees for trustee, see "Corporate Governance-Information Regarding Our Board and Its Committees-Nominating and Corporate Governance Committee."